SkunkPlatform-Team/HighlightPlayers/README.md

 ## Protection

-**Warning**: Using an Executor Server-Side will violate the guidelines of Roblox game experiences.
+**Warning**: Using an Executor Server-Side will violate the guidelines of Roblox game experiences and Roblox's Terms of Service.
 Utilities are not allowed to use the Executor Server-Side.